Kobe, Japan, May, 2009

 In 1988 he graduated as valedictorian at City College of San Francisco with an AS in Film Production.
 Two years later he received a BA in English from UC Berkeley, where he was a member of the Honor Students’ Society.

-In 2001 he left his job at the trading company and after an 18 day trip through Europe returned to the United States.
+In 2001 he resigned his position at USC Limited and after an 18 day trip through Europe returned to the United States.
 He spent most of 2001 to 2010 in New York City, where he worked as a teacher and freelance writer and translator.
-His students and clients consisted of people from over 60 different countries.
+His students and clients consisted of people from over 75 different countries.

-In 2003-04 he spent six months traveling in Latin America, where he studied Spanish and worked freelance as a writer and translator.
+In 2003-04 he spent six months in Latin America, where he worked freelance as a writer and translator (of English, Spanish and Japanese).

-Between 2008 and 2013 he made numerous trips to Japan, totaling six months.
+Between 2008 and 2014 he made numerous trips to Japan, totaling over six months.
 Much of this time was spent writing his observations on Japan, as well as doing freelance translating and tutoring.

 In addition to the jobs mentioned above, MacLaren has worked as a cab driver in Oakland, butcher in Michigan, construction worker and bartender in Japan, janitor and hotel desk clerk in San Francisco, security guard in Dallas, counterperson at Caffe Trieste in San Francisco's North Beach neighborhood, wire operator/bookkeeper/trading assistant for the institutional trading desk at the stock brokerage firm Merrill Lynch in Dallas, and other jobs.